 In all, we analyzed 67 samples corresponding to 16 different products and we obtained a total of 2319 spectra.
 These spectra can be considered as a fingerprint of each product.

 On the collected samples we have run data-mining analyses.
 To do that we used the tools offered by the “TheLab” application on the Consumer Physics website (developer of the SCiO sensor).

 TheLab allows you to perform a PCA analysis (Principal Component Analysis) on the spectra and view the results in graphical form.

 The figure shows an example of a PCA made on a group of 4 different cheeses, that we can visually identify without problem.

 In PCA analyses we look for “clusters” or clouds of data that have the same properties.
 We made this kind of analysis on all the samples.
 It has allowed us to filter all the anomalous spectra (outliers).
 Therefore we could proceed and clean up the data for the subsequent creation of the models.

-A data-mining model is created by applying an algorithm to the data.
-It is a set of data, statistics and schema that are then applied to new data.
-As a result, the model generates predictions and inferences about relationships.
-With the samples and data collected we created a classification models to test the validity of the approach.
-We used the model generation tool in “TheLab” using the same 4 cheeses shown in the PCA.
+A data-mining model is created by applying an algorithm to the data: it is a set of data, statistics and schema that can then be applied to new data to generate predictions and inferences about relationships.
+The number of samples and the data collected only allowed us to create some classification models to test the validity of the approach.
+Using the model generation tool in “TheLab” we created a classification model using the same 4 cheeses shown in the PCA.
 In the figure we see the expected performance of the classification model (the so-called “confusion matrix”).

 However, to develop a more precise model, we will need to analyze a larger number of samples for each type of cheese.